-The implementation of selected projects through provision of works, supplies and services, which are sub-contracted by the final beneficiaries of the individual grants ("secondary procurement") will be subject to the procurement rules for external actions (PRAG).
+The implementation of selected projects through provision of works, supplies and services, which are sub-contracted by the final beneficiaries of the individual grants ("secondary procurement"), will be subject to the rules of the PRAG until such time as otherwise determined and formally notified.
 The IA is responsible for ensuring that grant beneficiaries implement the projects in compliance with these rules.